Jacques Herzog: Jacques Herzog und Pierre de Meuron Kabinett

 The Kabinett is a charitable foundation established in Basel in 2015.
 It preserves and manages the extensive archives of the architects' works, including architectural drawings, sketches, models, and personal collections.
-The Kabinett is divided into three areas architecture, art, and photography, encompassing a wide range of materials and collections, such as the extensive Ruth and Peter Herzog collection of historic photography dating back to the early 19th century.
+The Kabinett is divided into three areas: architecture, art, and photography, encompassing a wide range of materials and collections, such as the extensive Ruth and Peter Herzog collection of historic photography dating back to the early 19th century.
 Although the Kabinett is not open to the general public, it provides access to researchers and specialists by appointment.

 Object design

-Herzog & de Meuron have an portfolio of object design, complementing their architectural practice.
+Herzog & de Meuron have a portfolio of object design, complementing their architectural practice.
 Since the firm's inception in 1978, they have designed over 600 objects, including furniture, lighting, jewellery, and cutlery.
 These objects often serve as elements within their architectural projects but also stand alone as independent design pieces.

 Notable among their object designs is the "Unterlinden" lamp, developed in collaboration with Italian lighting company Artemide.
 The lamp features a compact aluminum head reminiscent of industrial aesthetics, integrating advanced LED technology to provide efficient lighting.
-Other iconic objects are the Porta Volta Arm chair, the X-Hocker, the Corker, or the Nose to Tail Rocking Chair.
+Other iconic objects are the Porta Volta Arm chair, the X-Hocker, the Corker, and the Nose to Tail Rocking Chair.

 In addition to the objects mentioned above, the firm has designed over 600 objects for their architectural projects, such as custom door handles, lighting fixtures, and seating, emphasising the seamless integration of design elements within their buildings.